 Let's break through the argument cycle to a happier life

-Christopher Swane has been a relationship counsellor and psychotherapist for over 6 years in Sydney and Europe before moving to Wellington.
+Christopher Swane has been a relationship counsellor and psychotherapist for over 6 years in Sydney and Europe before moving to Wellington New Zealand.
 Christopher Swane developed a multi-disciplinary practice with other health professionals in Europe.
 During relationship counselling, I assist couples to identify the style of argument that they are engaged in.
 I discuss the different roles that they may be taking on, and how to change or manage them in a healthier constructive way.

 As a relationship counsellor Christopher Swane assists clients to examine and recognise their different needs, how to get them met, and how to respond to their partner's needs in a non-aggressive manner.